nadaraj15/Azure-VM-Disk-Encrypt/README.md

 4. Run PowerShell script to enable encryption (since enabling encryption from portal is not yet available)

 Kindly follow the document for the steps

+Note: In this script we are not using App ID, since new Azure kek encryption method for disk supports without App ID requirement.